reach-sh/reach-lang/docs/src/tut/wfs/index.md

     ```

     :::note
-	The three different ways to set the `{!cmd} REACH_CONNECTOR_MODE` have different use case:
+	The three different ways to set the `{!cmd} REACH_CONNECTOR_MODE` have different use cases:

     Setting the `{!cmd} REACH_CONNECTOR_MODE` using the `{!cmd} ./reach config` command is a one-time setting, and is useful when developing either mostly or completely for a single network.

     Setting the `{!cmd} REACH_CONNECTOR_MODE` inside the command line with `{!cmd} ./reach run` allows you to switch to a different consensus network for a single test.
-    This is useful when you mostly develop for a single network, but want to do a sanity verification test on a different consensus network.
+    This is useful when developing for a single network, but want to perform a sanity verification test.

     Setting the `{!cmd} REACH_CONNECTOR_MODE` using the `{!cmd} export` method is useful if you develop for multiple consensus networks, but infrequently switch.